Quick Answer

 There Is No Separate Doctor Letter

 One of the most common misconceptions about the Disability Tax Credit is that you need a doctor's letter.
 You do not.
 The CRA's process uses Form T2201, the Disability Tax Credit Certificate.
 Part A is completed by you; Part B is completed and signed by a medical practitioner.
 Part B is the equivalent of the doctor letter, the entire medical certification happens within the form's structured sections.
+For certifier roles by category, see the medical practitioner DTC guide.

 What CRA Actually Looks For